0xFh/0xfh.github.io/_posts/2023-01-10-Incident-Handling-Overview.md

         - By not volatile, we mean data that will not be affected by a system restart.
         - Such acquisition is usually performed on hard disks and flash disks.
     - **Dynamic/Live Acquisition**
-        - is the acquiring process of data that are volatile.
+        - Is the acquiring process of data that are volatile.
         - By volatile we mean data that will be heavily altered or even lost by any user action or system restart.
         - Such acquisition is usually performed while a system is still powered on and without performing any prior actions.
         - As running processes use RAM, it is very likely to find stored passwords, messages, domain names and IP address belonging to those processes.